V-Villagomez/ETL-Stock-Trends/README.md

 Our PostgreSQL loading kept requiring us to update our table create SQL statements to compensate for mixed case column names and numeric columns that were not large enough.

 ## What's Next
-* Further transform the extracted data in order analyze the data by answering the questions.
+* Further transform the extracted data in order to analyze the data and answer the imposed questions.
-* Create visualization to further analyze the data.
+* Create visualizations to further analyze the data.
 * Review raw data extracted to identify if there are other data points worth analyzing.